Deer outside the window in Conifer, Colorado. Photos by Steve Martin

 In Joshua 14:14 it says of Caleb, “Therefore, Hebron became the inheritance of Caleb the son of Jephunneh the Kenizzite to this day, because he followed the Lord God of Israel fully.”
 Or wholeheartedly.

 Caleb had “a different spirit”.
-He had followed the Lord fully, as best he knew how.
+He had followed the Lord faithfully, as best he knew how.
 It emphasizes in Scripture again later that “he followed the Lord God of Israel fully.”
 Again, wholeheartedly.

 That takes some doing.
 It means he walked faithfully for many decades with the Lord, now being in his 80s.
 He wasn’t playing the game, “one foot in, one foot out, shake it all about”.
 He learned the Lord’s ways, gave it his all, and received the reward in the end.